JuheonYi/tiny-tf/README.md

-# Tiny Face Detector - tf
+# Tiny Face Detector in TensorFlow Python3
 This is the python3 support version of https://github.com/Timforce/tiny-tf

 I modified the changes in module names, syntaxes, and so on so that the code runs in python3.

 All the codes for train/eval/demo seem to work now, but I plan to keep testing for any flaws and update.

+Tested with TensorFlow 1.12.0, CUDA 9.0, CUDNN 7.4.1, and Python 3.5.2

 **Below is the original README of the repository**